Health and Productivity Management

 Mental Health Care Education as Part of Level-Specific Training

-As part of annual level-specific training for all employees, industrial health staff give lectures about the importance of mental self-care and related techniques.
+As part of annual level-specific training, industrial health staff give lectures about the importance of mental self-care and related techniques.

 - In-depth checkups: For employees age 40 or above.
 21 legally required items + 11 additional items.